Harvey Weinstein appeals sexual assault conviction with focus on juror who penned novel

 The juror’s participation in deliberations “did not merely obstruct the judicial process, it single-handedly obliterated it,” the lawyers added.

 Juror No. 11 declined to comment about the claims by Weinstein’s legal team when reached by email Thursday.
-The Washington Post is not identifying her because she was not named in the legal papers.
+The Washington Post is not identifying her, because she was not named in the legal papers.

 Burke, the judge, refused last year to ask the juror to produce a copy of the still-unpublished book for inspection and would not ask her to explain a comment she made in a magazine interview that the novel was “deeply personal.”
 When she was asked in court why she did not disclose the nature of her book as it related to “predatory older men,” she gave what the lawyers said was an “implausible” explanation that she “had forgotten that she had previously described her book in that manner and was unaware of how her publisher had described it.”